 - The backhand part of the racket is open and made a little angle so that it points towards the net.

 - Your wrist should be flexible enough for more brushing action.

-- As the ball approaches you, push the racket as a forwarding motion to cut underneath the ball.
+- As the ball approaches you, push the racket in a forwarding motion to cut underneath the ball.

 - To create more underspin, your bat is to be more open to enhance the depth of the contact point.

-- Use your flexible wrist to increase the brushing action at the time of contact of the ball for more backspin.
+- Use your flexible wrist to increase the brushing action at the time of contact with the ball for more backspin.

 - The push should be soft to keep the ball on the table.

 - Keep the ball low over the net to restrain your opponent from attacking.

 - Come back to the ready position and prepare for the next shot.

 To play backhand push, stand close to the table and hold your racket in front of your body.
 The forearm of your playing hand should move in a horizontal plane from the elbow.
 Push the racket as a forwarding motion to strike underneath the ball on the top of the bounce.

 To be more effective, increase the racket speed for more backspin and keep the ball as low as possible over the net.